chesslab/chess-server/docs/index.md

 - PHP-JWT for encoding and decoding JSON Web Tokens (JWT).
 - PHP dotenv for loading environment variables.
 - Monolog for logging commands.
-- SleekDB for temporarily storing the correspondence chess inboxes.